State Route 160

 Other proposed enhancements entail frontage roads for the Mountain Springs community, an emergency signal at the Volunteer Fire Station, and a wildlife undercrossing near Mile Marker 18.4.
 CA Group is doing the initial design, engineering and environmental.

-During blasting phases, the first of which is scheduled to be completed at the end of October, SR 160 will be closed to traffic for up to two hours.
+During blasting phases, SR 160 will be closed to traffic for up to two hours.
 Blasting days will be intermittent and updated information will be posted on NDOT's homepage.

 NDOT completed its $16.5 million widening project on State Route 160, commonly known as Blue Diamond Road, between Red Rock Canyon and Mile Marker 17 on May 31, 2017.
 The five-mile endeavor included expanding the highway from two to four lanes, adding an additional passing lane in each direction for a safer and smoother ride.
 Some side slopes were flattened enabling motorists to safely pull off to the side of the road.